-The Company does not expect to commit to future development costs until: (i) agreeing commercial terms with TPDC for the supply of gas to the NNGIP regarding the sale of incremental gas volumes from Songo Songo; (ii) TANESCO arrears have been substantially reduced, guaranteed or other arrangements for payment made which are satisfactory to the Company; and (iii) the establishment of payment guarantees with the World Bank or other multi-lateral lending agencies to secure future receipts under any new sales contracts with Government entities.
+The Company does not expect to commit to future development costs beyond 2017 until: i) agreeing commercial terms with TPDC for the supply of gas to the NNGIP regarding the sale of incremental gas volumes from Songo Songo, ii) TANESCO arrears have been substantially reduced, guaranteed or other arrangements for payment made which are satisfactory to the Company and iii) the establishment of payment guarantees with the World Bank or other multi-lateral lending agencies to secure future receipts under any new sales contracts with Government entities.

-When the above conditions above are met, and in so doing justify further improving the reliability/capacity of field deliverability, the Company would contemplate undertaking the balance of Phase I Development Programme.
-The additional costs estimated to be approximately US\$30.1 million.
+When the above conditions above are met, and as a result there is justification for further improving the reliability/capacity of field deliverability, the Company will contemplate undertaking the balance of the Phase I Development Program.
+The additional costs are estimated to be approximately US\$30.1 million.